spatie/db-dumper/README.md

 ## Usage

-### MySQL

-This is the simplest way to create a dump of the db:
+This is the simplest way to create a dump of a MySql db:

 ```php
 Spatie\DbDumper\Databases\MySql::create()